nhoudelot/demosdebs/dos/demos/1999/vip-by-popsyteam/debian/vip-by-popsyteam.6.md

 # DESCRIPTION
-VIP 1 is a demonstration released by Popsy Team in 1999. vip-by-popsyteam is the launcher that use Dosbox to run it.
+VIP 1 is a demonstration released by Popsy Team in 1999. vip-by-popsyteam is the launcher that use Dosbox-x to run it.
 Invit demo ranked 2nd at the Arf!Party 1999

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information